Used by landlords nationwide | Arkansas-specific | Legally structured

 Common Mistakes to Avoid

-- Failing to return the security deposit within the required timeframe
+- Neglecting to return the security deposit within the required timeframe

 Helpful Tips

-- Clearly outline maintenance responsibilities in the lease
+- Clearly outline all fees and deposits in the lease agreement

 State Requirements Comparison